pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/helm/index.md

 ---

 The Helm Chart template creates an infrastructure as code project in your favorite language that deploys a Helm chart to an existing cluster using Pulumi.
-It uses Pulumi's [Native Kubernetes Provider](/registry/packages/kubernetes) to create a new namespace in an existing Kubernetes cluster and a new [Helm chart](/registry/packages/kubernetes/api-docs/helm/v3) that deploys a web application.
+It uses Pulumi's [Native Kubernetes Provider](/registry/packages/kubernetes) to create a new namespace in an existing Kubernetes cluster and a new [Helm chart](/registry/packages/kubernetes/api-docs/helm/v3) that deploys an application (in this case, the Nginx ingress controller).
 The template generates a complete infrastructure as code program, including sample application code, to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi Helm Chart template](./architecture.png)